javamelody/javamelody/javamelody-offline-viewer/README.md

-# View reports on data offline without access to online reports.
+# View reports on data offline without access to online reports

 * If ever you don't have access to the online reports of javamelody on the running server,
 * or if you want to view the reports of aggregated data for several instances of an application and you don't use the optional [collect server](../../../wiki/UserGuideAdvanced#optional-centralization-server-setup) and separated reports are not enough,